How Much Do Thermostats Cost to Replace or Install?

 - How to Replace the Battery on a Honeywell Thermostat

 How Much Does a Thermostat Cost?

 Replacing an old thermostat involves removing it, preparing the wiring for the new unit, installing the replacement and programming the new thermostat.
 Experienced DIYers can often do this themselves for the cost of just the new thermostat and a few parts.
-Costs generally run between $15 (CAD 20) and $300 (CAD 380), depending on how technologically advanced the thermostat is.
+According to data from HomeGuide, costs generally run between $15 (CAD 21) and $250 (CAD 335), depending on how technologically advanced the thermostat is.

 How Much Does the Labor Cost to Replace a Thermostat?

 The cost of hiring a professional installer fluctuates based on the complexity of the thermostat.
-Simple units may only cost $100 (CAD 125) or so to install and get ready for use, but complex programmable thermostat installation can run as high as $650 (CAD 820).
+Simple units may only cost $80 (CAD 108) or so to install and get ready for use, but complex thermostat installation can run as high as $200 (CAD 268).

 All CAD conversions are based on the exchange rate on the date of publication.